 - Be aware that Big Data will not always be of good quality.

-Practically useful models are usually complex since they have to cover many details of the business.
-Machine Learning requires a lot of examples to detect these details:
+Practically useful models are often complex because they need to encompass many business details.
+Machine Learning necessitates a large number of examples to identify these details.

 - Are the examples used within an ML model different enough?

 - Do they cover all types of customers?

 - Are you sure your data isn’t out of date?

 After all, both the market situation and customer behavior could have changed since we started collecting the necessary information.
 All the data should be verified.

 Let’s consider a retail company as an example.
 They have a large amount of individual sales data.
 However, the question is: how valuable is this data?
 While it can help identify trends in demand seasonality and market shifts, things become more complicated when the buyers are anonymous.
 Simply increasing the size of your data by tenfold may not result in a tenfold increase in useful insights.
 It’s not just about quantity; the quality and relevance of the data are also important.

 Point 2.
 What to do when you’re running low on data?